1923 Cincinnati Bearcats football team

 The 1923 Cincinnati Bearcats football team was an American football team that represented the University of Cincinnati as a member of the Ohio Athletic Conference during the 1923 college football season.
 In their second season under head coach George McLaren, the Bearcats compiled a 6–3 record (5–2 against conference opponents).
 Red Prather was the team captain.
-The team played its home games at Carson Field in Cincinnati.
+The team played home games at Carson Field in Cincinnati.